 - NONE OF THESE TIMES WORK FOR ME, BUT I CAN STILL HELP

 8804 Balboa Avenue, SAN DIEGO, CA 92123, US

 Jewish Family Service is a client-centered, impact-driven organization working to build a stronger, healthier, more resilient San Diego.
 Our wide range of integrated services Empower Individuals & Families to Move Toward Self-Sufficiency, Support Aging With Dignity, and Foster Community Connection & Engagement throughout San Diego County and the Coachella Valley.

 Founded in 1918, we are one of San Diego’s most impactful non-profit human services agencies.
-Last year, we served more than 39,500 clients, including over 17,000 asylum seekers at the JFS Migrant Family Shelter.
 Our broad network of staff, volunteers, supporters, and community partners are committed to the pursuit of one shared goal: helping individuals and families in San Diego Move Forward.

 3225 North Harbor DriveSan Diego, CA 92101